Skip to content

 so that ``BaseProcessThread`` can capture subprocess stdout for the GUI.

-logger_name: Logger to attach to.
-Defaults to ``"tit"``.
+Logger to attach to.
+Default is ``"tit"``.

-The created StreamHandler instance.
+The newly created handler.

 """